Stopping the fibrosis causing chronic kidney disease

 This led to the launch in 2018 of Certa Therapeutics, whose stakeholders include the founding stakeholders of Fibrotech.
 The new company has received $A22 million from the Australian Government’s Biomedical Translation Fund, managed by MRCF, and $A3 million from Uniseed.
 Some of this funding was used to acquire the intellectual property originally transferred in the Fibrotech sale, in addition to other related technology.
 As part of the deal, Shire takes an 18 per cent stake in Certa Therapeutics and will receive royalties on global sales when products reach market.

 Professor Kelly is the CEO of Certa Therapeutics.
-Having completed safety trials of FT011, the company is now focusing on developing FT011 and DNA testing for fibrosis susceptibility for later-stage clinical trials.
+Having completed safety trials of FT011, the company is now focusing on developing FT011 and DNA testing for fibrosis susceptibility for pivotal clinical trials.

 Partners